JackSzwergold/Writing/memories/Walking Home Alone From Elementary School.md

 ***

-*Walking Home Alone From Elementary School (c) Copyright 2015 by Jack Szwergold.
+*Walking Home Alone From Elementary School (c) Copyright 2015 by Jack Szwergold; written August 27, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*